instead-hub/instead/doc/stead3-en.md

 Values can be of the following types: string, color, number.

 The color is specified in the form #rgb where r g and b color components in hexadecimal.
-Additionally, some basic colorsrecognized by their names.
+Additionally, some basic colors recognized by their names.
 Example: yellowgreen, or violet.

 Parameters can take values: